rhender007/first_streamlit_app/README.md

 Snowflake Data Marketplace
 Private Exchanges

+Why do you think the SNOWFLAKE and SNOWFLAKE_SAMPLE_DATA databases did not show up on the list during your share creation process?
+Select 2.

+Because I don't have the rights to share the data.
+Because you can't share a share

 Other courses and information sources are available and may be a better fit for your needs and preferences.